zakhenry/embedme/README.md

 Options:
   -V, --version              output the version number --verify                   Verify that running embedme would result in no
                              changes.
-Useful for CI --dry-run                  Run embedme as usual, but don't write --source-root [directory]  Directory your source files live in in order to shorten the comment line in code fence --silent                   No console output --stdout                   Output resulting file to stdout (don't rewrite original) --strip-embed-comment      Remove the comments from the code fence. *Must* be run with --stdout flag -h, --help                 output usage information
+Useful for CI --dry-run                  Run embedme as usual, but don't write --source-root [directory]  Directory your source files live in in order to shorten the comment line in code fence --silent                   No console output --stdout                   Output resulting file to stdout (don't rewrite original) --strip-embed-comment      Remove the comments from the code fence. *Must* be run with --stdout flag -h, --help                 display help for command

 ```